lubuntu-team/constitution/Constitution.md

   - Mediate disputes within the community (as defined above) that cannot be resolved by themselves, or cannot be resolved peacefully.
   - Appoint team members to positions temporarily if a position being held becomes vacant, and until a new leader can be chosen.
   - Delegate administration of community groups to individuals which report directly to the Lubuntu Council.
-These delegated administrators should be the clear leaders of these groups already, to keep the spirit of Democratic Meritocracy.
+These delegated administrators should be the clear leaders of these groups already, to keep the spirit of democratic meritocracy.
   - Grant Lubuntu Membership to individuals within the Lubuntu project who have made significant and sustained contributions.

 Quorum of the Lubuntu Council is defined as a majority of members casting a vote on a decision.
 No decision can be made on behalf of the Lubuntu Council without a quorum.